 The Clinical Mapper Actor will return all ConceptMap resources that support mapping from the coding system identified by sourceCodingURI to the coding system specified in targetCodingURI.

-This transaction shall be supported by Clinical Mapper and Clinical Mapping Requester actors that declare support for the Retrievable Mappings Option.

 3.Z.5 Security Considerations

 Clinical Mapping tables often represent intellectual property that may only be available to licensed users.
 To protect this IP, the Clinical Mapper may require the channel over which the request is made to be encrypted, and the system making the request to be authenticated.
 The IHE ATNA Profile can be used to provide these capabilities.